What are dental implants ?

 Implantology

-Dental implantology is a set of surgical techniques aiming at the functional rehabilitation of a patient affected by total or partial edentulism, by using dental implants.
+Dental implantology is a set of surgical techniques aiming at the functional rehabilitation of a patient affected by total or partial edentulism by using dental implants.

-In later years, because of the ever-increasing demand for dental implants, implantology has experienced a spectacular development : new surgical techniques appear, new materials are developed and new rehabilitation methods are devised, all aimed at increasing the quality and success rate of dental implants.
+In later years, because of the ever-increasing demand for dental implants, implantology experienced a spectacular development:

-implant supported dental bridge
+implant-supported dental bridge

-Why is it so important to replace missing teeth ?
+Why is it so important to replace missing teeth?

 Following teeth loss, several toothless spaces appear inside the oral cavity.
 These are called edentulous spaces or toothless gaps.